-When a solicitation is released after August 2025, it will automatically include the DFARS 7021 clause as required by 32 CFR 170.
+When a new solicitation is released after the effective date, it will automatically include the DFARS 252.204-7021 clause as required by 32 CFR § 170.

 Under these conditions:

 - The prime and any named subcontractors must meet Phase I eligibility requirements before an award is made. - No 180-day grace period applies prior to award; eligibility must be demonstrated up front. - Upon award, the prime contractor is bound by the DFARS 7021 clause, and subcontractor compliance becomes a mandatory condition for subcontract issuance.